 So is the US National Parks Pass worth buying?

-Our southwest road trip route took in Arches, Bryce Canyon, Canyonlands, Zion, Mesa Verde and Grand Canyon National Parks.
-The total entry costs would have been $185 without using the pass, so having the pass saved us $105.
-If you add in the extra places we visited which were covered in the pass – like the Red Rocks area around Sedona ($7 per person) and Red Rock Canyon ($15 per vehicle) – then the saving is $134, so the pass was well worth buying.
+If you add in the fees for the extra places we visited which were also covered by the pass – like the Red Rocks area around Sedona ($7 per person) and Red Rock Canyon ($15 per vehicle) – then we saved $144 in total, so the pass was well worth buying.